google_counter

 Curriculum vitae

-Фото врача: (c) Universitätsklinikum Halle (Saale)
+Photo of the doctor: (c) Universitätsklinikum Halle (Saale)

 About hospital

-In addition, the key to successful clinical practice is the availability in the hospital of experienced and competent medical staff.
-The total number of medical staff includes more than 4,000 medical employees.
-Many doctors are known far beyond the borders of Germany, they regularly carry out significant researches, which allow them to develop modern medicine.
-In addition, the hospital specializes in training of medical students, therefore the qualified doctors and professors are willing to pass on their experience to the younger generation.
+An integral part of the successful clinical practice of the University Hospital Halle (Saale) is the availability of experienced and competent medical staff.
+The total number of employees at the hospital is more than 4,450.
+Many physicians are known far beyond the borders of Germany: they regularly conduct important research that enables the development of modern medicine.
+In addition, the hospital specializes in training medical students, so qualified doctors and professors are willing to pass on their experience to the younger generation.

-Photo: (c) depositphotos
+Photo: (с) depositphotos

 Accommodation in hospital